New Zealand - Wrights Hill

-The centerpiece of Wrights Hill is the Fortress, built for World War II defense.
+The centrepiece of Wrights Hill is the Fortress, built for World War II defence.
 Most of the fort is deep inside the hill, leaving only the gun emplacement visible to the public on most days.
 (The full fortress opens on key holidays.)
 I couldn't tell you about A.P. or H.E., but the marks are for precise gun calibration.

 New Zealand's standard geodetic survey marker protection looks like the tail of a bomb, very appropriate near a fortress.